Kohala Coast Scenic Driving on Hawaii’s Big Island

 4. Visit Hawi

-Walk around the shops of this former sugarcane plantation town.
-From here, we’ve purchased some locally-made art and some crafts.
+Walk around the galleries and shops of Hawi.
+We’ve purchased some locally-made art and crafts from Hawi.

 If you’re looking for lunch or dinner, we’ve enjoyed dining at Bamboo Restaurant in Hawi.
 Do check their hours in advance as their opening hours vary.